 Jim and his family said that they never saw another person on the marsh (bar two old ladies sitting in a car on the road knitting, some distance away), and this mysterious figure wasn’t in any of the other photographs Jim had taken.

-The story could have ended there but word soon got round and the photo made the local Cumberland Newspaper which sold out and then the national papers.
+The story could have ended there but word soon got round and the photo made the local Cumberland Newspaper, which sold out and then the national papers followed.

-The photo was also passed to the Carlisle police and then sent on to Penrith where photographic experts studied it and finally, Kodak – who checked the camera for faults and the original negative for signs of overexposure, faulty stock and tampering – they found nothing.
+The photo was also passed to the Carlisle police and sent on to Penrith, Cumbria – where photographic experts studied it and finally, Kodak – who checked the camera for faults and the original negative for signs of overexposure, faulty stock and/or tampering – they found nothing.

 The photograph was then sent by the Cumberland News team ‘down under’ following a request and was published in Australian newspapers, soon after.
-The Australian newspaper then contacted Jim directly and requested a copy of the negative of the picture.
+The Australians contacted Jim directly and requested a copy of the negative of the picture.

-Shortly after this, Jim reported that a Technician from the ‘Blue Streak missile project’ in Australia contacted him and told him they had spotted similar looking unauthorised figures in white, wandering around the launchpad, during an aborted countdown on May 23rd.
+Shortly after this, Jim reported that a Technician from the ‘Blue Streak missile project’ in Australia contacted him and told him they had spotted similar looking figures, wandering around the launchpad, during an aborted countdown on May 23rd (the same day).